rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

      p7:  -0.14
      p8:  -0.17

-In the codual of the given random 3-objectives outranking digraph :math:`G(X,R)`, concerning the performances of 9 public policies with respect to 13 performance criteria, three alternatives, *p2*, *p6* and *p5* are positive weak Condorcet winners, whereas alternatives *p1*, *p7* and *p8* are negative weak Condorcet winners, that is positive weak Condorcet losers (see Lines 8-10 and 14-16 above).
+In the given random 3-objectives outranking digraph :math:`G(X,R)`, concerning the performances of 9 public policies with respect to 13 performance criteria, three alternatives, *p2*, *p6* and *p5* are positive weak Condorcet winners, whereas alternatives *p1*, *p7* and *p8* are negative weak Condorcet winners, that is positive weak Condorcet losers (see Lines 8-10 and 14-16 above).

 The individual bipolar-valued credibilities to '**be a weak Condorcet winner**' are computed as follows.
 For each individual alternative *x in X*, the conjunctive epistemic :math:`$ \textcircled{ $\wedge$ } $` fusion of the *outranking* credibility *R(x,y)* for all :math:`y \neq x` in *X* measures indeed the more or less **outranking power** of *x* and the same conjunctive epistemic :math:`$ \textcircled{ $\wedge$ } $` fusion of the *not outranked* credibility *-R(y,x)*  for all :math:`y \neq x` in *X* measures the more or less **not outrankedness** of *x*.
 A disjunctive epistemic :math:`$ \textcircled{ $\vee$ } $` fusion of both these measures delivers eventually the corresponding bpv-set.
 It is worthwhile noticing that the *dual* of this bpv-set gives by the way the bpv-set of the corresponding weak Condorcet losers.
 The computation of the bpv-set '*to be a weak Condorcet winner*' is hence *codual invariant*.